MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/deployment-pipelines-create-rules.md

 * After you deploy a paginated report with a data source rule, you can't open the report using [Power BI Report Builder](../paginated-reports/report-builder-power-bi.md).

-* Even though the deployment rules only take effect the next time you deploy to that stage, if you compare the stages before you deploy, the comparison is
+* Deployment rules only take effect the next time you deploy to that stage.
+However, if you create rules and then compare the stages before you deploy, the comparison is done based on the rules that were created even though they haven't taken effect yet.

 >[!NOTE]
 >Parameter rules aren't supported for paginated reports.